0xAX/linux-insides/Booting/linux-bootstrap-5.md

     popfq
 ```

-If you look at the Linux kernel source code after `lgdt gdt64(%rip)` instruction, you will see that there is some additional code.
-This code builds trampoline to enable [5-level pagging](https://lwn.net/Articles/708526/) if need.
-We will consider only 4-level paging in this books, so this code will be omitted.
+If you take a look at the code after the `lgdt gdt64(%rip)` instruction, you will see that there is some additional code.
+This code builds the trampoline to enable [5-level pagging](https://lwn.net/Articles/708526/) if needed.
+We will only consider 4-level paging in this book, so this code will be omitted.

-As you can see above, the `rbx` register contains the start address of the kernel decompressor code and we just put this address with `boot_stack_end` offset to the `rsp` register which represents pointer to the top of the stack.
+As you can see above, the `rbx` register contains the start address of the kernel decompressor code and we just put this address with an offset of `boot_stack_end` in the `rsp` register which points to the top of the stack.
 After this step, the stack will be correct.
-You can find definition of the `boot_stack_end` in the end of [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/head_64.S) assembly source code file:
+You can find the definition of the `boot_stack_end` constant in the end of the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/head_64.S) assembly source code file:

 ```assembly
 	.bss